StarpTech/ghconfig/README.md

 Managing Workflow and Dependabot files can be in organizations very exhausting because there is no way to apply changes in a batch.

 - You need to adjust your compatibility matrix from `[13.x]` to `[14.x]` on 50 Repositories?
-- You want to standardize your CI through the organization?
+- You want to standardize your CI?

 No problem, `ghconfig` helps you to automate such tasks.
 You have two options: